nachivpn/cat/journal.md

 (reverse chronological order)

+### 13/01/18

+* Tried defining equality of functors (morphisms in Cat) today.
+One option is the equality of the underlying object and arrow maps.
+Functional extensionality could be an option.
+But this gets tricky as `F.F₀ x != G.F₀ x` and hence `(F.F₀ A) D.⇒ (F.F₀ B)` and `(G.F₀ A) D.⇒ (G.F₀ B)` are of different types, and `D.≈` cannot be used to define the equality of these morphisms of different types.
+How does one define a "heterogenous" equality between such morphisms?

 ### 12/01/18

 * Tried replacing `congl` and `congr` with substitution.
 It is possible to define congruence in terms of substitution, but "native" `subst` is difficult (not possible?) to prove in some cases that are not propositional equality (Eg: PosetAsCategory); so discarded changes.
 Alternatively, one could define equality such that subst is available (as a constructor, for example), or simply postulate it.